wix-incubator/playable/docs/player-config.md

 `config.logo.src: String` URL to image that would be used as logo

-`config.logo.showAlways: Boolean` Pass `true` to alow logo be visible no matter or what
+`config.logo.showAlways: Boolean` Pass `true` to allow logo be visible no matter or what

 ### Other